EdjayBotis/Nokia_Handshake_Arduino_Uno/README.md

 ## License

-This project is made for educational and nostalgic purposes.
+This project is made for educational purposes and personal satisfaction.
 Nokia, its logo, and startup sound are properties of Nokia Corporation.